JNCressey/item-respawn-timer/README.md

 Predictions can be slightly off.
 Because the respawn time depends on how many players are currently in the world, and the world populations are only periodically sent to the client.

 ## dev to-dos
+- change plan to not predict unobserved pickups
+  - remove the observation methods
+  - remove the auto discovery mode
+  - add a debug mode that logs in chat predictions for what baserespawntime is for items spawns it observes
+- change plan to have the side panel not group worlds together
+  - remove the world-grouped version of the active timers hashmap
+- change the scheduled automatic timer removal to run from the tick event instead of schedule
+  - removal method should take the current time, the current world, and the current location, and current config options for automatic removal then pass to each timer.
+    - timer should know from the config and the passed variables whether it meets a condition for removal
+- unconditional timer removal based on event of the item being there
+  - clear the timer when an item spawn event
+  - clear the timer if load the area (world login or movement into area) and the item is already there
 - don't start timer from going up some stairs or running away, only when item is taken
 - work for all respawning items, not just Lumbridge castle mind rune
   - fill the csv file
   - handle item names
-- clear the timer if respawn is witnessed
-- side panel to track worlds where you're waiting for a respawn
+- side panel to track timers that you're waiting for a respawn
+  - make each timer have a widget in the list
+    - item icon
+    - item name
+    - world id
+    - timer countdown as format "T-#" or "T+#"
-  - hop to world on click
+    - button to hop to world on click
+    - button to remove timer
-  - filter minimum item to track value
+    - button to hide/unhide
-  - sort list by smallest time until respawn
+  - button to filter or show the manually hidden widgets
+- action button in config panel
+  - clear the manually hidden from the side panel
+  - add/remove/change a static spawn data
+    - store overrides in a persistent data store but remove that big textbox from the config panel
+  - reset the static spawn data
-- make circle progress display smaller
+- circle progress display appearance
-- add an option for another style of timer that stars when you discover an item is missing but did not witness it being taken
-  - should be styled different (different color) (accessible for colorblind? putting less than symbol before the number)
-  - user option to disable this kind
-  - this is useful for predicting a maximum time to wait.
+  - make a consistent size
+  - centred in the tile
+  - appropriate height on ground or on top of table